Passer au contenu

 1 comment

-I've been doing all your podcasts since the beginning, I discovered your work via Campus Coach.
-I appreciate what you do so I take the time to go through all your content (and I still have plenty to do between your channel and the 75 podcasts left to go through ^^).
-Maybe you'll have made the 100th one by then :).
-A reflection I have on this podcast 20, it reflects a bit my current "process" that I equate to deconstruction.
-You may talk about this in another podcast.
-I think for me, it's a good way to question our relationship to materiality, to always wanting to own more.
-I think when we talk about "progression" we often think "having more" but we can imagine progression as being either vertical or horizontal, construction or deconstruction.
-And sometimes deconstruction is good, you mentioned it a little bit with the person who gets hurt.
-I also think of the processes of the diversity of life that leads to more evolution by going through these horizontal, vertical, construction, deconstruction phases.
-I realize today that I did not apply my critical sense of things enough on my knowledge or my actions.
-I am relearning that at 45 years old, I had indeed lost it, and how much we have in our lives so many popular belief markers.
-Even on simple things like stretching to avoid aches, shoes with high cushioning, etc...
-We have a little too much maximalism in our lives and we forget too quickly that it is surely the simplicity that makes our life easier. :)
+I've been binging all your podcasts from the start, and I found your work through Campus Coach.
+I really appreciate what you do, so I'm taking the time to go through all your content (and I still have plenty to catch up on between your channel and the 75 remaining podcasts ^^).
+You might even hit your 100th by then :).
+One thought I had about podcast 20 is that it kind of reflects my current "process," which I see as deconstruction.
+Maybe you talk about it in another podcast.
+I think for me, it's a good way to question our relationship with materialism, with always wanting to own more.
+I think when we talk about "progress," we often think "having more," but we can also imagine progress as being vertical, horizontal, construction, or deconstruction.
+And sometimes deconstruction is good, as you hinted at with the person who gets injured.
+I also think about life's diverse processes that lead to more evolution by going through these horizontal, vertical, construction, and deconstruction phases.
+I realize today that I haven't applied enough critical thinking to my knowledge or actions.
+I'm relearning this at 45; I had indeed lost it, and it shows how many popular belief markers we have in our lives.
+Even on simple things like stretching to avoid soreness, heavily cushioned shoes, etc...
+We have a bit too much maximalism in our lives, and we too quickly forget that simplicity is probably what makes life easier. :)

-I like your content anyway, it echoes quite well what I'm looking for.
+Anyway, I really like your content; it resonates well with what I'm looking for.

 Cédric